Cognitive psychology: Metacognition

-Much of the current study regarding metacognition within the field of cognitive psychology deals with its application within the area of education.
-Being able to increase a student's metacognitive abilities has been shown to have a significant impact on their learning and study habits.
+Much of the current research on metacognition in cognitive psychology focuses on its application in education.
+Increasing a student's metacognitive abilities has been shown to impact their learning and study habits significantly.
 One key aspect of this concept is the improvement of students' ability to set goals and self-regulate effectively to meet those goals.
-As a part of this process, it is also important to ensure that students are realistically evaluating their personal degree of knowledge and setting realistic goals (another metacognitive task).
+As part of this process, it is also important to ensure that students are realistically evaluating their level of knowledge and setting achievable goals (another metacognitive task).

 Common phenomena related to metacognition include: